ak10net/ak10net.github.io/_posts/2021-02-01-recommender-system.md

 ---
 ## In the series of blog post we will undertand and implement recommender system<!--more-->

-# Recommender system part one - Theory
+## Theory

 It's 2021.
-Let's see how much of my world is shaped by recommender system.
+Let's see how much of our world is shaped by recommender system.
 When i wake up with my morning coffee i search google news and scroll down headlines and click which interest me.
 Over a period of time google news have atuned to my prefrences it knows what kind of news my interest me and it serves me thru recommendation system.
 If you know me, i love listening to music and love discovering new artists.
 Prior to spotify and youtube it was difficult to discover new music.
 Now, new music gets delivered to me thru excellent recommenders of spotify and youtube.
 I love reading books and generally rely on recommendations from people i think look up to in particular area of interest.
 I also like discovering good movies i usually go by imdb ratings and it's recommendation of similar movies.
 In short, Recommender system have lot of influence in my life.
 Also, they make lot of money for companies from increased sales, ctr, engagement etc.

 Although recommender systems talked above can get pretty complex.
 We will try to understand the essense of recommendation system.
 What they do, how they do in simplest way possible.